 The Orana region has several volunteer-run arts councils, creative groups and community groups that are active in delivering cultural activities in the region.
 The highest concentration of creative industries activity is in Dubbo and the Mid-Western Regional Council area.

-Narromine and Baradine (Warrumbungle Shire) have no arts council but have an active Aboriginal arts group and Keeping Place.
-Gilgandra is the only council with a Cultural Officer who works two days a week.
+Narromine and Warrumbungle Shire town Baradine have no arts council but have an active Aboriginal arts group and Keeping Place.
+Gilgandra is the only council with a Cultural Officer, who works two days a week.
 The Warrumbungle Shire provides each of their towns with a Community Development Officer, who assists with community and cultural activities.

-Dubbo has established itself as a cultural hub for the region with the development of a tiered theatre seating 500 – the Dubbo Regional Theatre and Convention Centre (DRTCC).
-In addition, The Western Plains Cultural Centre (WPCC) – established in 2006 – houses the Dubbo Regional Gallery, Museum, Black Box Theatre and Community Art Space.
+Dubbo has established itself as a cultural hub for the region with the development of a tiered 500 seat theatre, the Dubbo Regional Theatre and Convention Centre (DRTCC).
+In addition, The Western Plains Cultural Centre (WPCC) – established in 2006 – houses the Dubbo Regional Gallery, Museum, Black Box Theatre and Community Art Centre.
 The WPCC has been recognised for their ability to present major metropolitan and interstate exhibitions to the region.

-Most of the towns in the region have established historical societies that oversee volunteer-run museums relevant to their communities, such as the Gilgandra Rural Museum, Pioneer Museum in Gulgong, Aviation Museum in Narromine, Coo-ee Heritage Centre in Gilgandra and Kandos Museum, Kandos (Mid-Western).
+Most of the towns in the region have established historical societies that oversee volunteer-run museums relevant to their communities, such as the Gilgandra Rural Museum, Pioneer Museum in Gulgong, Aviation Museum in Narromine, Coo-ee Heritage Centre in Gilgandra and Mid-Western Region’s Kandos Museum.

 Local Government Areas

 Gilgandra and Narromine have no cultural policy, although Gilgandra does have a Cultural Officer.
 Both councils view their support of Orana Arts as a key deliverable on the cultural needs of the community.

 The region includes three amalgamated councils: Dubbo Region, Warrumbungle Shire and Mid-Western Region.

 As of 2010 Dubbo has a state of the art theatre and convention complex that tours major performing companies such as Bell Shakespeare, Australian Ballet and Bangarra.
 It also caters to major trade shows for the region.